Block-encoding structured matrices for data input in quantum computing: Introduction

 Block encodings also appear beyond QSVT.
 In fact, there is a calculus allowing block-encoded matrices to be summed and multiplied \cite{gilyen_quantum_2019}.
 Many modern quantum algorithms for chemistry are based on phase estimation via qubitisation \cite{low_hamiltonian_qubitisation_2019, babbush_encoding_2018, berry_qubitization_2019, lee_even_2021,ivanov_quantum_2022}, an application of quantum walks \cite{szegedy_quantum_2004,berry_hamiltonian_2015}.
 They are based on block-encoding the Hamiltonian.
 Successive articles go into great detail on how to construct the block encoding, and advances mainly stem from lower subnormalisation and shorter circuits of the block encoding.
 For chemistry applications, the block encodings are constructed as a linear combination of unitaries (LCU) with so-called PREPARE and UNPREPARE oracles.
 This viewpoint is quite distinct from other block-encoding schemes in the literature mentioned in the previous paragraphs; in section~\ref{sec:prep unprep block encoding}, we connect these two viewpoints, which can lead to an improved subnormalisation.

 The quantum circuits involved are too long to directly run with noisy qubits provided by current hardware devices.
-Therefore, error correction implementing fault-tolerant quantum computation is required.
+Despite efforts to run QSVT primitives on noisy qubits \cite{Kikuchi_2023}, error correction and fault-tolerant quantum computation remains essential for longer circuits.
 In quantum error correction, an error correcting code is applied to several noisy physical qubits, yielding one or more logical qubits \cite{shor_scheme_1995}.
 The circuit is run at the level of logical qubits.
 Not all gates are equal in error correction codes, rather, in the popular surface codes \cite{fowler_surface_2012}, so-called $T$ gates and Toffoli gates (which can be reexpressed with $T$ gates) are much more expensive than Clifford gates \cite{bravyi_universal_2004,ogorman_quantum_2017,campbell_roads_2017,fowler_low_2019,blunt_perspective_2022}.
 Consequently, we will focus on $T$ gate count in assessing the cost of the block encoding.

 Section~\ref{sec:block encodings} explains and compares the proposed block encoding schemes.
-Their costs are summarised in Table~\ref{table:summary}, and we draw some conclusions and give an outlook in section~\ref{sec:conclusions}.
-An adaptation to yield hermitian block encodings for symmetric matrices is consigned to appendix~\ref{sec:hermitian}.
-Appendix~\ref{sec:examples} provides examples of using the scheme to construct block encodings of specific matrix families.
-For example, our Toeplitz matrix encoding provides an exponential advantage to arbitrary matrix encoding.
+Their costs are summarised in Table~\ref{table:summary}, and an adaptation to yield Hermitian block encodings for symmetric matrices is considered in section~\ref{sec:hermitian}.
+Examples of using the scheme to construct block encodings of specific matrix families are provided in section \ref{sec:examples}, for example, our Toeplitz matrix encoding provides an exponential advantage to arbitrary matrix encoding.
+Finally, we draw some conclusions and give an outlook in section~\ref{sec:conclusions}.
 It is our hope that the schemes presented in this work will in the future enable the construction of efficient block encoding circuits for further families of matrices from a wide range of application areas.
-The appendices also give more detail on the circuit implementations of some parts of the block encoding: Appendix~\ref{sec:data loading} focuses on the data loading oracles.
+The appendices give more detail on the circuit implementations of some parts of the block encoding: Appendix~\ref{sec:data loading} focuses on the data loading oracles.
 Appendix~\ref{sec:singular value amplification} explains singular value amplification, a technique that can be employed to improve the subnormalisation, and provides some new analysis of its efficacy.